 Now that we know the basic methods of conducting secondary research for your essay, here are some important and helpful tips to keep in mind while using secondary research in your essays.

-1. Use Google Scholar, add in specific keywords related to your essay topic and find a good number of journal articles and books that you can use for your related subject matter.
+1. Use Google Scholar, add specific keywords related to your essay topic and find a good number of journal articles and books that you can use for your related subject matter.

 This is one of the most common ways that students find secondary research sources for their assignments.